 Since we live overseas, we travel a LOT together as a family.
 In fact, I’m sitting in a hotel room as I write this—my baby is next to me on the bed, playing with his toes; my three-year-old is also on the bed, coloring in her special travel notebook with crayons.
-My older one has already been to seven countries!

-2. You need less toys than you think.
+2. You need fewer toys than you think.
 Because you’re going somewhere new, the most unexpected things become interesting.
 A baby can finagle for hours with a shoe horn.
 A toddler can pour water from one hotel glass into another.

 4. Unless you’re going into the Congo, just bring enough diapers for a few days.
 You can easily buy more wherever you are.

 6. Pack some small kid-friendly snacks.
-Raisins and granola bars can stave off hunger when your little ones’ eating schedule doesn’t match with the restaurant’s – they hardly take up any space.
+Raisins and granola bars can stave off hunger when your little ones’ eating schedule doesn’t match with the restaurant’s; they hardly take up any space.
 It will also save you money instead of buying overpriced snacks in tourist traps.

 10. But if you’re wavering, do bring your stroller—especially if you’re flying.
 I’m amazed how often the stroller comes in handy at airports, even if your little one wants to walk.
 It’s an instant luggage transporter, and you can push it all the way to the end of the jet way, where the airlines will store it underneath.

 The key for me is to pack smart, not necessarily light.
 Almost every time, packing smart inevitably means packing light, but when your goal is to pack light at all costs, sometimes you’ll leave behind something that really could come in handy.

 It might seem superfluous to pack laundry soap before you leave, but you very well may breathe a sigh of relief when your kiddo just dirtied up his last pair of socks.